Soontao/light-odata/README.md

 ## ODataFilter

-Use the `ODataFilter` to filter data
+use the `ODataFilter` to filter data

 <details><summary>How to use ODataFilter</summary>